basilelmt/TAG/README.md

 ### Installation

-Grab a copie of this project using using your favorite way.
+Grab a copie of this project using your favorite way.

 ### Build